alexwlchan/scripts/text/README.md

         """,
     },
     {
-        "usage": "fix_twemoji.py [PATH]",
-        "description": """
-        when I copy/paste a tweet into Obsidian, often any emoji get replaced by "twemoji" – links to Twitter’s custom emoji artwork.
-        This script replaces those links with vanilla emoji characters.
-        """,
-    },
-    {
-        "usage": "fix_twitter_thread.py [PATH]",
-        "description": """
-        when I copy/paste a Twitter thread into Obsidian, this does some initial tidying up of the formatting for me.
-        """,
-    },
-    {
         "usage": "fix_whitespace [PATH]",
         "description": """
         when I copy/paste text into Obsidian from th web, this cleans up some of the extraneous whitespace.